 WooCommerce Super Coupons™ instantly gives many new ways to control your coupons.
-It adds new coupon types for shipping discount coupons, chained coupons to bulk add coupons to the cart, many new controls over coupon validity (such as shipping destination, payment gateways, users, roles, and more), plus you can automatically add products to the cart when a coupon is applied, require minimum and maximums for product quantities and cart subtotals, require any number of previous orders and/or previous purchases of specific products, add coupons via a URL or shortcode, and more.
+It adds new coupon types for shipping discount coupons, chained coupons to bulk add coupons to the cart, many new controls over coupon validity (such as shipping destination, payment gateways, users, roles, and more), plus you can automatically add products to the cart when a coupon is applied, require minimum and maximums for product quantities and cart subtotals, require any number of previous orders and/or previous purchases of specific products, add coupons via a URL or shortcode, add categories and tags to your coupons, easily duplicate coupons, and more.

 Have a look at the powerful new features you gain:

 Starting Date/Time, Expiry Date/Time, and Valid Days of the Week

 New settings allow you set start date and time for when the coupon becomes valid, and the coupon’s expiration date and time.
 You can set the coupon to be valid only on certain days of the week, and you can also set a time range when a coupon is valid during any day.